 Gym-timidated?
 We're here to help you!

 Worried about working out?
 Unsure about what to do or concerned about feeling awkward?
 Gym-timidation is real and we are here to help you through it.
-At Campus Recreation we are serious about our goal to make sure the Student Recreation Center is the best place on campus for every single Ram, no matter your body type, athletic ability, or past fitness experience.
-Come by and take a tour with one of our knowledgeable student staff members, watch our workout tips video series (posted here), and don’t be afraid to ask our staff questions.
+At Campus Recreation we are serious about our goal to make sure the Student Recreation Center is a great place on campus for every single Ram, no matter your body type, athletic ability, or past fitness experience.
+Come by and take a tour with one of our knowledgeable student staff members, watch our workout videos on YouTube, and don’t be afraid to ask our staff questions.
 We’ve all been new to something before, and we promise you’ll be happy you took the leap.

 If you need a little more one-on-one assistance, a personal training session is for you.
 Our certified Personal Trainers are all CSU students, which means you’ll be guided by a peer through your workouts.